Joe Etzel Field

 Baseball stadium on the University of Portland campus in Portland, Oregon, U.S.

-Joe Etzel Field is a 1,300 seat baseball stadium in Portland, Oregon that is home to the University of Portland Pilots baseball team.
-Originally named Pilot Field, it was renamed after former coach Joe Etzel in 2004.
+Joe Etzel Field is a 1,300 seat baseball stadium that is in Portland, Oregon which is home to the University of Portland Pilots baseball team.
+Previously named Pilot Field (Stadium), but it was renamed after their former coach and long-time school athletic director Joe Etzel.
+The stadium is located next to the university's other main athletic facilities, Merlo Field and the Chiles Center.